rancher/charts-build-scripts/docs/validate.md

 3. **Repository Cleanliness Check**: Then, it ensures that your git repository is in a clean state, free from uncommitted changes, and ready to process.

 4. **Local Flag Operations**: If you have set the local flag:
     1. **Chart Generation**: It immediately fires up to generate local charts.
+It loops through the packages, pulls the main chart into the charts folder, and packs the main chart and its dependencies into the assets folder.
     2. **Repository Cleanliness Check**: It revisits the cleanliness of your git repository.

 5. **Script Options Set**: If you've already set the script options: